angeldzzz23/Swiper/README.md

-# Tinder
+# Swipper

 Matches users who have swiped right on each other using firebase.

 **Preview**